 Future Care’s Caring for the Crew® program includes the following proprietary services.

 First Response Contact Center

 The First Response Contact Center is the initial point of contact for our Caring for the Crew® medical services.
-Future Care maintains a 24 hour, 7 day a week Contact Center, staffed by our medically trained First Response team, which handles all requests for the management of any medical incident, emergency or routine.
+Future Care maintains a 24 hours, 7 days a week Contact Center, staffed by our medically trained First Response team, who handle all requests for the management of any medical incident, emergency or routine.

 For additional information on Future Care’s Medical First Response Services please visit our Medical First Response page.

 Future Care’s First Response Contact Center is designed to respond swiftly to medical emergencies onboard the ship.
 Ship’s Masters and the vessel’s land-based personnel enrolled in our Caring for the Crew® program are trained in our emergency response procedures and instructed to contact us immediately after the occurrence of an emergency medical incident.
 Our First Response team works closely with our Physician Advisors to provide remote emergency diagnosis and treatment recommendations onboard ship.
 Once the seafarer is brought ashore we work with the crewmember, his or her family, treatment providers, the shipowner, port agents, P&I Club and their correspondents, as instructed, to manage the quality, timeliness and cost of medical treatment through to a return to fit for duty status or maximum medical cure.

 Future Care’s First Response Contact Center is also designed to address requests for routine medical and dental treatment.
 When an examination or treatment ashore is necessary, our First Responders will steer appropriate care within our global network, pre-certifying care and cost.
 Detailed instructions will be provided to the local agent and the receiving medical provider regarding transportation, medical documentation and payment procedures, ensuring a smooth and uninterrupted process to facilitate the seafarer’s examination within the vessel’s itinerary.